 This Story also Contains

-In $\triangle A B C$, the angles are denoted by capital letters $A, B$, and $C$, and the length of the sides opposite to these angles are denoted by small letters $a, b$, and c respectively.
+In a triangle $\triangle ABC$, the angles are denoted by $A$, $B$, and $C$, and the sides opposite these angles are denoted by $a$, $b$, and $c$ respectively:

 The circle that touches the side $B C$ and two sides $A B$ and $A C$ produced of triangle $A B C$ is called the escribed circle opposite to the angle $A$.
 Its radius is denoted by $r_1$.
 Similarly, $r_2$ and $r_3$ denote the radii of the escribed circles opposite to the angles $B$ and $C$ respectively.

-Formulae for $r_1, r_2$ and $r_3$
+Formulae for $r_1, r_2$ and $r_3$,

-1. $r_1=\frac{\Delta}{s-a}, r_2=\frac{\Delta}{s-b}, \quad r_3=\frac{\Delta}{s-c}$
+1. $r_1=\frac{\Delta}{s-a}, \quad r_2=\frac{\Delta}{s-b}, \quad r_3=\frac{\Delta}{s-c}$

 2. $r_1=s \tan \frac{A}{2}, \quad r_2=s \tan \frac{B}{2}, \quad r_3=s \tan \frac{C}{2}$